 Some people say 65 is the new 45.
-That is true in some aspects.
-In the not too distant past, a 45 year old man would be lucky to live 20 more years.
-Now, the average life expectancy is higher and many 65 year old Americans will live beyond 85.
+That’s true in some aspects.
+In the not too distant past, a 45-year-old man would be lucky to live 20 more years.
+Now, the average life expectancy is higher and many of us will live beyond 85.
 If you look at it that way, then 65 does sounds like the new 45.
 However, life expectancy doesn’t tell the whole story.
 65 may be the new 45, but 70 is still 70.
 That’s why I think it’s a terrible idea to retire at 65.
 You won’t have a lot of time left to enjoy a carefree retirement.
-Sure, there might be 20+ years left, but those years from 70 to 85 will be much different than 65 to 70.
+Sure, there might be 20+ years left, but those years from 70 to 85 will be vastly different than 65 to 70.

 70 is still 70

-I’m venting a bit today because I see that many experts discourage retiring at 65.
-You can Google it and you’d see that most mainstream writers encourage people to work longer.
+I’m venting a bit today because many so called “experts” discourage early retirement.
+You can Google it and you’d see that most mainstream columnists encourage people to work longer.
 Most people haven’t saved that much for retirement and they would benefit from working a few more years.
-That’s true for most people, but it doesn’t make sense for me.
+That might be true for most people, but it doesn’t make sense for me.
 I’ve reached financial independence after 22 years of saving and investing.
 Why should I work until I’m 65?

 Have any of these experts spent extended time with seniors who are over 70 years old?
 There are a lot of issues to deal with when you’re older.
-My mom lives with us half of the year and she changed a lot over the last few years as she approached the big Seven Oh.
-I’m helping her with various issues and it’s a bit frustrating.
+My mom lives with us half of the year and she changed a lot over the last few years as she approached the big Seven-Oh.
+I’m helping her with various issues and it’s frustrating to see the decline.

-Grandma RB40 will be 70 years old next year and she is relatively healthy.
-Right now, it’s not a huge burden to help her out and I occasionally visit the doctor, dentist, and optometrist with her.
+My mom will turn 70 next year and she is relatively healthy.
+Right now, it’s not a huge burden to help her out.
+I take her to visit the doctor, dentist, and various specialists with her.
 Luckily, I have time during the day so these appointments aren’t a big deal.
-Even with relatively good health, she visits various healthcare providers a few times per month.
+Even with relatively good health, she visits various healthcare providers at least once per month.
 They keep finding something new and they always want to run a few more tests.

-A couple of months ago, her doctor found that her bone is starting to get less dense.
-That’s the beginning of osteoporosis so they wanted her to take a new medicine.
-However, Grandma RB40 doesn’t really want to take any new pills.
-Nobody likes a new pill, right?
-She debated and consulted everyone she knows.
+A couple of months ago, her primary care physician found that her bone is starting to become less dense.
+That’s the beginning of osteoporosis.
+The doctor wanted her to take a new medicine.
+However, my mom doesn’t want to take any new pills.
+Nobody likes more meds, right?
+She debated and consulted everyone she knew.
 It seems like she talked about this new medicine every day for a month.
-She read the small print on the medicine leaflet from the doctor and went over it obsessively.
+She read the small print on the leaflet from the doctor and went over it obsessively.
 Here are just some of her questions.

 - What are the side effects?